mcdonalddylan/Survival-Unreal-Game/README.md

 # Survival-Unreal-Game
 An Unreal Engine 4 indie game about surviving on a mysterious planet.

-Please view the Readme.md for more info.
+## Contributors
+Dylan McDonald and John Burlison